mhenke/neovim-protocol-2015/TASK_VALIDATION.md

 ## 3. Learning Curve & Skill Mastery
 - Does each level introduce only one new core skill (except for challenge/mastery levels)?
 - Are tasks scaffolded to build confidence before increasing complexity?
-- Is the optimal solution (Ghost Par) achievable and clearly communicated?
+- Is the optimal solution achievable and clearly communicated?
+(Provide an optional keystroke target for guidance)

 ## 4. Feedback & Engagement
 - Are micro-rewards, narrative feedback, and system responses present after each task?